 Appendix Table D-1 presents SRS radioactive release totals from monitored and unmonitored (calculated) sources, while Table 5-2 provides a summary for the calendar year (CY).
-During the past 10 years, the total annual tritium release has ranged from about 7,030 to 40,000 Ci per year, with an annual average tritium release of 20,800 Ci (Figure 5-2).
-The 2020 SRS tritium releases totaled 7,030 Ci, which is the lowest in 10 years.
-The 24% decrease in SRS tritium releases from the 2019 releases was primarily due to the recent 2020 deactivation of legacy process buildings.
-Other contributing factors are the fluctuations in the amount of tritium released during routine operations and the natural decay of tritium (about 5% per year).
+During the past 10 years, the total annual tritium release has ranged from about 7,030 to 40,000 Ci per year, with an annual average tritium release of 19,000 Ci (Figure 5-2).
+The 2021 SRS tritium releases totaled 9,110 Ci.
+SRS tritium releases fluctuate from year to year due to deactivation of legacy process buildings, the amount of tritium released during routine operations, and natural decay of tritium (about 5% per year).

-In 2020, tritium and krypton-85 accounted for a majority of the total radiation SRS operations released to the air.
-Tritium-processing facilities are responsible for most of the SRS tritium releases, and the reprocessing of highly enriched uranium at H-Area separations facilities is responsible for all krypton-85 releases.
+In 2021, tritium and krypton-85 accounted for a majority of the total radiation SRS operations released to the air.
+Tritium-processing facilities are responsible for most of the SRS tritium releases, and highly enriched uranium reprocessing at H-Area separations facilities is responsible for all krypton-85 releases.
 Tritium releases from the separations areas are a combination of releases from the tritium-processing facilities and the dissolution in H Canyon.
 Appendix Table D-1 and Figures 5-2 and 5-3 show the tritium releases from the separations areas, legacy reactor facilities, and unmonitored sources.